tradle/tim-old-engine/README.md

 This module comprises a wrapper around and an API to a number of Tradle components, and a datalog of all activity.
 A UI is developed separately.
 Currently we focus on [React Native based UI](https://github.com/pgmemk/TiM) (on iOS and hopefully soon on Android), see the [preview video](https://www.youtube.com/watch?v=S66T0dPNn5I) and the [screenshots](https://docs.google.com/document/d/1vPR4tt8S-hZAG17Z_PbKwh_Pe4mvzhAzGBZiVpfbwqs).

-Prior to that we developed a [Chrome App UI](https://github.com/tradle/chromeapp), see this [Identity verification video](https://www.youtube.com/watch?v=rrt8U4M-yMg) and a [work completion video](https://www.youtube.com/watch?v=mRnaw4pdifA).
-And prior to that we developed a very cool node-webkit-based [craigslist on-chain concept app](https://github.com/tradle/craigslist-on-chain), but it is very much behind now.
+Prior to React Native UI for Tim we developed a [Chrome App UI](https://github.com/tradle/chromeapp), see this [Identity verification video](https://www.youtube.com/watch?v=rrt8U4M-yMg) and a [work completion video](https://www.youtube.com/watch?v=mRnaw4pdifA).
+And prior to that we developed a very cool node-webkit-based [craigslist on-chain concept app](https://github.com/tradle/craigslist-on-chain) on TiM, but it is very much behind now.
 Let us know if you are interested in these environments.

 ## TiM uses the following Tradle components: